rdkit/rdkit/Docs/Book/Cartridge.rst

 Generating fingerprints
 :::::::::::::::::::::::

-* `morgan_fp(mol,int)` : returns an `sfp` which is the count-based Morgan fingerprint for a molecule using connectivity invariants.
+* `morgan_fp(mol,int default 2)` : returns an `sfp` which is the count-based Morgan fingerprint for a molecule using connectivity invariants.
 The second argument provides the radius.
 This is an ECFP-like fingerprint.
-* `morganbv_fp(mol,int)` : returns a `bfp` which is the bit vector Morgan fingerprint for a molecule using connectivity invariants.
+* `morganbv_fp(mol,int default 2)` : returns a `bfp` which is the bit vector Morgan fingerprint for a molecule using connectivity invariants.
 The second argument provides the radius.
 This is an ECFP-like fingerprint.
-* `featmorgan_fp(mol,int)` : returns an `sfp` which is the count-based Morgan fingerprint for a molecule using chemical-feature invariants.
+* `featmorgan_fp(mol,int default 2)` : returns an `sfp` which is the count-based Morgan fingerprint for a molecule using chemical-feature invariants.
 The second argument provides the radius.
 This is an FCFP-like fingerprint.
-* `featmorganbv_fp(mol,int)` : returns a `bfp` which is the bit vector Morgan fingerprint for a molecule using chemical-feature invariants.
+* `featmorganbv_fp(mol,int default 2)` : returns a `bfp` which is the bit vector Morgan fingerprint for a molecule using chemical-feature invariants.
 The second argument provides the radius.
 This is an FCFP-like fingerprint.
 * `rdkit_fp(mol)` : returns a `bfp` which is the RDKit fingerprint for a molecule.
 This is a daylight-fingerprint using hashed molecular subgraphs.
 * `atompair_fp(mol)` : returns an `sfp` which is the count-based atom-pair fingerprint for a molecule.
 * `atompairbv_fp(mol)` : returns a `bfp` which is the bit vector atom-pair fingerprint for a molecule.
 * `torsion_fp(mol)` : returns an `sfp` which is the count-based topological-torsion fingerprint for a molecule.
 * `torsionbv_fp(mol)` : returns a `bfp` which is the bit vector topological-torsion fingerprint for a molecule.
 * `layered_fp(mol)` : returns a `bfp` which is the layered fingerprint for a molecule.
 This is an experimental substructure fingerprint using hashed molecular subgraphs.
-* `maccs_fp(mol)` : returns a `bfp` which is the MACCS fingerpring for a molecule (*available from 2013_01 release*).
+* `maccs_fp(mol)` : returns a `bfp` which is the MACCS fingerprint for a molecule (*available from 2013_01 release*).

 Working with fingerprints
 :::::::::::::::::::::::::